MozillaSecurity/laniakea/README.md

 }
 ```

-Add your UserData script - which is going to be used for provisioning your EC2 instances - to the "userdata/" folder.
+Add your UserData script - which is going to be used for provisioning your EC2 instances - to the `userdata/` folder.

 **NOTE**
-In the likely case that you want to use a custom UserData script rather than modifying the "default.sh" file, then you need to point the "-userdata" parameter to that file.
+In the likely case that you want to use a custom UserData script rather than modifying the `default.sh` file, then you need to point the `-userdata` parameter to that file.

 Please refer to https://help.ubuntu.com/community/CloudInit to learn more about UserData scripts.